2023 Most Popular Allied Health Services Bachelor's Degree Trade Schools

 The average amount in student loans that medical assisting majors at Newberry College take out while working on their Bachelor's Degree is $14,001.

 With a ranking of #10, Franciscan Missionaries of Our Lady University did quite well on this year’s most popular schools for allied health & medical assisting services students working on their bachelor’s degree.
-Located in the midsize city of Baton Rouge, FranU is a private not-for-profit college with a small student population.
+Located in the midsize city of Baton Rouge, FranU is a private not-for-profit school with a small student population.

 Allied Health & Medical Assisting Services by Region